 Benchmark: The CSB shall aim to have at least 50 percent of SUD clients engage in treatment per this definition of engagement.

-D. DLA-20 Measure

-6-month change in DLA-20 scores for youth (ages 6-17) and adults (age 18 or over) receiving outpatient services in mental health or substance use disorder program areas.
+D. DLA-20 Measure: 6-month change in DLA-20 scores for youth (ages 6-17) and adults (age 18 or over) receiving outpatient services in mental health program areas.